1. How long does the hair need to be for my first wax if I’ve shaved and after my first wax?

 5. Does topical Lidocaine work?

-- It may take the edge off; however most are only 4% and will need to be left on for 30 to 45 minutes prior to your waxing session.
+- It may take the sensibility off; however most are only 4% and will need to be left on for 30 to 45 minutes prior to your waxing session.
 Just remember hair that has been shaved is coarse.
-I will do my best to try and make it as painless as possible.
+I will do my best to try and make it less painful

 6. How often should I make an appointment?

 - I recommend booking the first 3 sessions every 3 weeks in the beginning.
 Even if you think it might be short come in.
 This will then relieve some of the pain and get it on a good waxing cycle.
 You will then start to notice the hair becomes thinner and takes longer to grow back.
 The third time is a charm!
 After this point you can schedule out to 4 weeks and sometimes up to 5.